 Our activity around Brexit has remained a priority.
 While members cite our Brexit work among our greatest achievements over the past 10 years – in particular our success in bringing together various perspectives from across the industry into a unified voice – effectiveness ratings of it have fallen compared with last year.
 Member comments in relation to this suggest that we have done as much as we could have in an environment where business generally wasn’t being heard in the debate.
 We continue to pursue with the UK government and key stakeholders in Brussels and across the EU the priorities of the industry from the Brexit negotiations.

 The member survey also highlights areas for us to focus on over the coming year, which include ensuring that all levels of our membership and firms within it are well engaged and represented, that we further enhance our international outlook post Brexit, and better communicating the impact and outcomes of our activity.

-As a signatory of the Women in Finance Charter, our Annual Report notes our latest progress update.
+We are a signatory to the Women in Finance Charter and report progress made each year in our annual report.
 When we signed up to the Charter, we pledged to maintain at least a 40:60 female:male ratio across our senior management team.
-This year we have fallen just shy of our nominal target to a 36:64 ratio, which, given the size of our management team (11 people), has been impacted by the change of just a couple of team members.
-We will continue to focus efforts on how we can ensure our organisation continues to embed a diverse and inclusive culture and that there are fair opportunities for both females and males to achieve and progress.
+This year (2019-2020 financial year), we have fallen just shy of our nominal target to a 36:64 ratio.
+Our senior management team (11 people across our Executive Committee and Senior Management Group), has seen little personnel movement over the year – one male individual left, and was replaced in the interim by another male.
+So far during the 2020-2021 reporting period we have recruited for senior management roles and made further female appointments – this will be recognised in the forthcoming report.
+We continue to focus efforts on how we will ensure our organisation continues to embed a diverse and inclusive culture and that there are fair opportunities for both females and males to achieve and progress.

-For further information about our work over the last year, read our 2018-2019 Annual Report: Sustaining our National Asset.
+For further information about our work over the last year, read our ‘2019-2020 Annual report & accounts: navigating unprecedented change, supporting communities’.